How does your adhesive converter prevent faulty parts from reaching you?

 Quality inspections are necessary for every manufacturing process, but your needs may vary depending on the product.

-At Strouse, all of the parts we produce go through some form of inspection, the thoroughness of which depends on the job specifications.
+At Strouse, all of the parts we produce go through some form of inspection, the extent of which depends on the job specifications.
 If you’re planning on ordering parts from a converter, familiarizing yourself with the quality control process might help you find a converter who can meet the necessary standards for your process.

 Let’s discuss what goes into quality control inspection so you can make the best decisions for your product.